Our Special Educational Needs (SEN) policy is available on the School Policies & Standards section.

 - Sensory and/or Physical

 Initial concerns expressed by staff, students and parents, will usually be addressed by Form and Subject staff with advice from Learning Support staff as appropriate.
-If initial support actions prove insufficient, further consultation with students, parents, teachers and Learning Support staff will take place to develop individual strategies and targets appropriate to the student’s needs: ‘Assess, Plan, Do, Review.’
+If initial support actions prove insufficient, further consultation with students, parents, teachers and Learning Support staff will take place to develop individual strategies and targets appropriate to the student’s needs.

 All staff work together with students and parents to ensure that all students reach their full potential.

 Sensitive pastoral care, support and counselling are provided where appropriate.
-Learning Support work closely with Su Rowe and Louise Tarry who monitor attendance and welfare.
+Learning Support work closely with Su Rowe, Louise Tarry, Sue Smith, Julie McAulay who monitor attendance and welfare.
+The department also works closely with Magda Kupczak (EAL co-ordinator).

 Close links are also maintained with our Partner Junior Schools and with outside agencies.
 E.g. Educational and Clinical Psychologists, Speech and Language Therapists, Autism Outreach, School Doctor, School Nurse, Educational Welfare Officer and the Careers’ Service.